mtaufikromdony/aws-vpn-paloalto/vars/README.md

-These var files are provided in cleartext.
-They should be edited and encrypted using:
+These var files are provided in cleartext. should be edited and encrypted using:

 ansible-vault encrypt firewall-secrets.yml